 The first thing I did was to ensure the O-ring on the strainer lid was sealing by cleaning the ring and its mating surface then giving the ring a light greasing.
 This had no effect.
 Then thinking that maybe the water passage in the sail drive was restricted I followed some internet advice and boiled some water, closed the seacock on the sail drive, blocked the strainer outlet, filled the strainer with hot water then opening the seacock and quickly pressurising the hose with a dinghy foot pump, I did this a number of times, actually enough to empty the galley kettle then for good measure just pumped some air for a couple of minutes, the noise that came from under the boat indicated that there was no restriction in the inlet.
 What I did notice was that there was some water around the seacock on the sail drive, probably just a spill but the hose clamps were tightened just in case, put everything back to operational condition and started the engine – No better.

 Returning to the strainer I again blocked the outlet closed the seacock and filled the strainer with water then went up onto deck to stretch and relax for a while, on return the water level in the strainer had reduced somewhat and there was indication of water around the top of the sail drive, so I removed the hose from the seacock to the strainer and gave it a good inspection for damage none of which could be detected, I gave the mating surfaces at both ends of the hose and the spigots on the strainer and seacock a good clean and a little smear of grease, replaced the hose.
 While the hose was off I also opened the seacock on the sail drive and there was a satisfying mini geyser of sea water coming in, enough to suggest that there was no restriction within the sail drive.
-With everything back to normal I started the engine.
+With hose back in place I started the engine.

 Joy of joys the strainer quickly half filled with water, there were no bubbles in the hose on either side of the pump and there were copious quantities of water coming from the exhaust, the exhaust noise was also dramatically lower.
 There was obviously an air leak in one (or both) end the hose that was slowly getting worse, not a big leak but just enough to lower the vacuum generated by the pump, I’m wondering if the application of hot water and a bit of pressure opened up this leak sufficient for a small amount of water to escape and indicate that there was a problem, the reason I filled the strainer a second time escapes me but I am sure glad I did.
 While my memory of these things is not the best I reckon that there is more water coming from the exhaust than at any time since we’ve been looking after G-whizz.
 I also recall the previous owner telling us how important it was to prod the sail drive water entry from underneath at every opportunity to keep it free of restriction, maybe an indication that this air leak was there from new, maybe just a tiny foreign object in a hose to spigot join.